TheWarior73/aline.cmi-info/.github/README.md

 > [!TIP]
 > I have provided offline file.s for the grade calculator, find [them here](./grades_calc), you can find online files over [there](http://aline.cmi-info.fr/USMB/COEFS/) (you do not have to download anything to use it)

+> [!INFO]
+> While there is currently only the 1st Year calculator, I plan on adding the 2nd and 3rd year once I get more data about grades and coefficients.

 <div align="center">
 <strong> Made with </strong>